WalaceAlves/WalaceAlves/README.md

 Business Inteligenece
 ----------------------

 I'm trying to move to technology area, I'm studing a lot about Python, Power BI and front-end.
-I have a degenrrative disorder called Ataxia that have affected my locomotor system.
+I have a degenerative disorder called Ataxia that have affected my locomotor system.

 *   🌍  I'm based in Porto
 *   ✉️  You can contact me at [walacealves.mvn@gmail.com](mailto:walacealves.mvn@gmail.com)